Ian-Fogelman/Ian-blog/_posts/2020-01-14-WindowFunctions.markdown

 <br>
 <br>
 Have a look at the data below which has 4 fields, OrderId,CustId,Val and OrderDate.
-Typically you will be compring values based on a sequence of a date field.
+Typically you will be comparing values based on a sequence of a date field.
 In this example we will apply first the window functions and secondly offset window functions.

 <br>
 <br>